Gandhorn/W4_assignment/CodeBook.md

   + walkingupstairs
 * 81 variables representing the standard deviation and mean values of the initial features.
 The following convention is used for naming

+Note: all variable have the same unique as the original data (see original CodeBook if needed) as transformation applied (e.g. mean) do not have impact on unit

 ## Data
 Original data is based on the "Human Activity Recognition Using Smartphones Dataset, Version 1.0".
 It was downloaded on Feburary 4th, 2021 a the following address: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip